real-links/security-page/docs/markdown-content.md

 <!--- __Customization:__ Highly customizable.
 Adapt the section to reflect your practices and define “usage data” (it could be events, logs etc.).
 Link to your privacy page. --->

-We retain your usage data for a period of 90 days after your trial.
+We retain your usage data for a period of 90 days after your trial or contract ends.
 All data is then completely removed from the dashboard and server.
-Every user can request the removal of usage data by contacting support.
+Every user can request the removal of usage data by contacting support - support@reallinks.io.
-Read more about our privacy settings at [DOMAIN/privacy](DOMAIN/privacy).
+Read more about our privacy settings at [https://www.reallinks.io/privacy-policy/](https://www.reallinks.io/privacy-policy/).

 ## Business continuity and disaster recovery